Mairzy Doats

 "Mairzy Doats" is a novelty song written and composed in 1943 by Milton Drake, Al Hoffman, and Jerry Livingston.
-It contains lyrics that make no sense as written, but are near homophones of meaningful phrases.
+Inspired by the "infant prattle" Drake's daughter made, it contains lyrics that make no sense as written, but are near homophones of meaningful phrases.
 The song's title, for example, is a homophone of "Mares eat oats".

 The song was first played on radio station WOR, New York, by Al Trace and his Silly Symphonists.
 It made the pop charts several times, with a version by the Merry Macs reaching No. 1 in March 1944.
 The song was also a number-one sheet music seller, with sales of over 450,000 within the first three weeks of release.
 The Merry Macs recording was Decca Records' best-selling release in 1944.
 Twenty-three other performers followed up with their own recordings in a span of only two weeks that year.

 Meaning

 The song's refrain, as written on the sheet music, seems meaningless: